Psychometric Tests for Entrepreneurs

 E-Scan is developed explicitly for entrepreneurship and validated under large groups of (aspiring) entrepreneurs regarding their business lifecycle.
 More than 1,000,000 (aspiring) entrepreneurs have received their entrepreneurial mindset profile.
-Furthermore, the emphasis on E-Scan and its additional tools lies in the development of the entrepreneur in regards to his future.
+Furthermore, the emphasis on E-Scan and its additional tools lies in the development of the entrepreneur in regard to his future.

-Are you a business coach, advisor or entrepreneurship teacher?
+Are you a business coach, advisor, or entrepreneurship teacher?
 You can test the E-Scan for free.